Complex Cases are Increasing – Don’t Make These Mistakes

 1. Only Adjusting Macros, Calories, Sets, and Reps

-Probably the most obvious one, but it has to be said.
+The most obvious one, but it has to be said.
 Human biology is extremely complex, and if your client is dealing with multiple issues such as poor gut health, PCOS, systemic inflammation, etc, AND you want to be the one to help them get rid of these issues, then only adjusting macros, calories, sets, and reps simply isn’t going to cut it.

-Let’s bring things back around to a frame I’ve used many times in my content in the past; stress and energy.
+Let’s bring things back around to a frame I’ve used many times in my content in the past: stress and energy.
 Many issues can stem from different buckets underneath those two categories, and if we’re only adjusting food amount and exercise, we’re potentially missing a ton of the picture.

 Many people don’t realize the span of what falls underneath stress.
 This includes internal stress from many different issues, and as we peel back layers, we start to see how many moving parts there are.